jheth/jenkins-presentation/overview/slideA.md

 # Job vs Build

-* Job is to Build as Class is to Instance of a Class.
+* Job is to Build as Class is to Instance.
 * A Build is a single run of a Job definition.

 # Demo